Jean Cameron of Glendessary: Background

+1745 Rising

 Jean Cameron was reported to have been present at Glenfinnan on 19 August when Charles raised his standard; in line with her duties as proxy tacksman, she may have accompanied some of the Cameron levies from Morvern along with her cousin, Alexander Cameron of Dungallon.
-She may also have subsequently attended the Jacobite court in Edinburgh, but took little further part in the rebellion: a relative later suggested that despite sending some cattle to the Jacobite army she never actually met Charles himself.
+She subsequently attended the Jacobite court in Edinburgh, but took little further part in the rebellion.
 Aeneas MacDonald, who had been present at Glenfinnan, described her as a "widow, nearer fifty than forty [...] a genteel, well-looked handsome woman, with a pair of pretty eyes, and hair as black as jet.
 She is of a very sprightly genius and is very agreeable in conversation.
 She was so far from accompanying the Prince's army, that she went off with the rest of the spectators as soon as the army marched".

+Relationship with Prince Charles Stuart and government propaganda

-Despite Cameron's limited involvement, a number of "cruel and apocryphal" accounts were circulated in England portraying Cameron either as an active military leader, an "amazon" marching at the head of her men, or as a "lewd woman" who became Charles's mistress.
-These were standard tropes of misogynistic satire of the period: the former credited her with military prowess (including being largely responsible for the victory at Prestonpans), unusual courage, physical strength, and often depicted her wearing male clothing.
-The latter, notably a prurient 1746 "memoir" written by an "Alexander Arbuthnot", described her as having a voracious sexual appetite and claimed she had borne several illegitimate children.
+Despite Cameron probably having limited involvement in the course of the rising, a number of "cruel and apocryphal" accounts were circulated in England, some of which portrayed Cameron as an active military leader, an "amazon" marching at the head of her men.
+A 'memoir' written by Alexander Arbuthnot, described her as having a voracious sexual appetite and claimed she had borne several illegitimate children.
+Indeed, she was frequently described by contemporaries as a "lewd woman" who became Prince Charles's mistress, with some accounts claiming she "spent the night with the prince after the ceremony (at Glenfinnan)" and was his mistress "all the way to Derby and back to Culloden".

-While untrue, such stories were intended to delegitimise the Jacobite cause by identifying it as the party of chaos and by suggesting its male leaders were cowards, morally bankrupt or otherwise inadequate.
+These accounts are probably fictitious and constitute Hanoverian propaganda.
+Such stories were intended to delegitimise the Jacobite cause by identifying it as the party of chaos and by suggesting its male leaders were cowards, morally bankrupt or otherwise inadequate.
 Their popularity was to give rise to songs, novels and even a play, and by 1750 "Jenny Cameron" was a legend, although at the cost of Jean Cameron's good reputation.

 The truth about Cameron's involvement in the rising was further confused when a woman called Jean or Jenny Cameron was taken prisoner by the government army in 1746 at Stirling; although confused with Jean Cameron of Glendessary, including by the government itself, she claimed to in fact be a milliner from Edinburgh.